-- Did they pass the last grade attended?

 - Do you have any children?

 - Did they move here with you?

 - Were they already here?

 - How long ago did they arrive (come)?

 - Why did you and the child(ren) not move at the same time?
 (Enter statement)

 - How old are the children?

 - Are they already going to school in this town?

 - Do you know if they were signed up for this program when you registered them for school?

 - Has anyone else come to talk to you about this program?